cincibrainlab/ESA_Extended/README.md

     - Link: https://sccn.ucsd.edu/eeglab/download.php

 # Documentation
-The documentation for the base methods and functionality of the Electrographic Seizure Analyzer can be found at the KM lab public repository within the document entitled *User Guide  Electrographic Seizure Analyzer.pdf*
+The documentation for the base methods and functionality of the Electrographic Seizure Analyzer can be found at the KM lab public repository within the document entitled *User Guide  Electrographic Seizure Analyzer.pdf*.
   - Repository Link: https://github.com/KM-Lab/Electrographic-Seizure-Analyzer